qlik-oss/corectl/docs/corectl.md

       --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) -h, --help                     help for corectl
-      --no-data                  Open app without data
-      --no-save                  Do not save the app
-      --suppress                 Suppress all confirmation dialogues -t, --traffic                  Log JSON websocket traffic to stdout --ttl string               Qlik Associative Engine session time to live in seconds (default "30") -v, --verbose                  Logs extra information
+      --no-data                  Open app without data -t, --traffic                  Log JSON websocket traffic to stdout --ttl string               Qlik Associative Engine session time to live in seconds (default "30") -v, --verbose                  Logs extra information